-Whats your adventure going to look like and what are your priorities?
-Are you the ultra-light Hiker, the camper, the road trip traveller or the did the boys call in for a night out at the fireplace?
+How will your adventure take place and what are your priorities?
+Are you a ultra-light Hiker, a camper, or the road trip traveller?Is it a night out at the fireplace?
 Whatever it is, your biggest priority is to stay warm and survive the night without shivering.
 Check out these questions before you head out to the store:

 - 1 Check list – 10 Important questions to ask yourself before buying a sleeping bag:

 - 2 Let’s get technical – How does a sleeping bag work?

 - 3 Down vs Synthetic

 - 4 Down sleeping bags: